 The produce, tastes and flavours of Puglia are sublime, in a region where seasonal freshness is king.
 While the myriad of vegetables, vines, olives and fruit trees do make the food landscape in Puglia different to other regions, it’s when this produce is paired with the fruits of the sea or land, that they are both elevated to taste sensations that will linger in your memory for years to come……… slow baked eggplants filled with pork and cherry tomatoes, and red prawns tossed with linguine and fresh pomodoro.
 Buonissimo!

 Our non-riding partner program in Puglia takes us from olive groves and cooking experiences to tours of olive groves and towns, taking in the history, colour and culture of this special region.

-If you would like more details of our cycling Tour of Puglia in 2023, click the link here.
+If you would like more details of our cycling Tour of Puglia, click the link here.